smeijer/next-runtime/README.md

 ## Sponsor

-Are you, or your employer, a satisfied user of this, or any of [my other projects](https://meijer.ws/open-source).
+Are you, or your employer, a satisfied user of this, or any of [my other projects](https://meijer.works/projects).
 Then please [consider sponsoring](https://github.com/sponsors/smeijer) my work so I can dedicate more time to maintaining this kind of projects.

-## Contributing

-Please check [contributing.md](/CONTRIBUTING.md).
-It contains info about the structure of this repo to help you get up and running.

 ## Contributors